 (A) Authorizations for representation shall be in writing and signed by the authorizing party.
-When the authorization is on behalf of the employee, it shall be filed on an "Authorization of Representation of Injured Worker" form.
+When the authorization is on behalf of the employee, it shall be filed on an "Authorization of Representation of Injured Worker" form or equivalent.
 There shall be a separate authorization filed with the bureau for each claim to which the authorization is to extend.
-The authorization card shall remain with the application for benefits until a claim file is established, at which time the authorization shall be made a part of the claim file.
-When the authorization is on behalf of the employer, a blanket authorization may be filed with the claims section in Columbus and with the local district and/or branch office.
+When the authorization is on behalf of the employer, a blanket authorization may be filed with the bureau.

-(C) An authorization may be cancelled by the filing of a notice to that effect with the bureau or by filing of a new authorization by another representative.
+(B) An authorization may be cancelled by the filing of a notice to that effect with the bureau or by filing a new authorization by another representative.
 In either event, the party should notify the former representative of the party's action.

-(1) The parties and/or their duly authorized representatives as outlined in paragraphs (A), (B) and (C) of this rule;
+(1) The parties and/or their duly authorized representatives as outlined in paragraphs (A) and (B) of this rule;

 (2) Any other person authorized, in writing, by either the employee or the employer; such authorization having been executed within one year prior to its use;